percona/pmm/docs/details/dashboards/dashboard-mysql-innodb-details.md

 Along with the buffer pool size, `innodb_log_file_size` is the most important setting when we are working with InnoDB.
 This graph shows how much data was written to InnoDB's redo logs over each hour.
 When the InnoDB log files are full, InnoDB needs to flush the modified pages from memory to disk.

 The rules of the thumb is to keep one hour of traffic in those logs and let the checkpointing perform its work as smooth as possible.
-If you don't do this, InnoDB will do synchronous flushing at the worst possible time, ie when you are busiest.
+If you don't do this, InnoDB will do synchronous flushing at the worst possible time, i.e., when you are busiest.

 This graph can help guide you in setting the correct `innodb_log_file_size`.